 - Line a cupcake tray with cupcake liners.

-- Pour just about half of the chocolate into the bottom of your cupcake liners.
+Pour the chocolate into the bottom of your cupcake liners.
 Swirl your pan around so the chocolate coats the edges.
-Then freeze until solid, could take about 30 minutes.
+Then freeze until solid - could take about 30 minutes.
 You want it frozen so that it doesn’t melt when you do the next layer.

-Once the dark chocolate is frozen spoon about 1-2 teaspoons of almond butter onto the center of each cup.
-Spread the almond butter down with a spoon.
-Then pour on the white chocolate mixture.
-If any of the almond butter is poking out, use your fingers or a spoon to push it down.
-Keep in mind, the white chocolate will freeze to a solid white and will no longer be translucent.
+Once the dark chocolate is frozen spoon about 1 teaspoon of almond butter onto the center of each cup.
+Spread the almond butter down slightly with a spoon.

 Pour on the white chocolate mixture.
 You'll want to fill the cupcake liners nearly all the way up with the white chocolate mixture.

 Freeze or refrigerate until solid.
 You can enjoy them frozen or refrigerated.